How to keep the family business separate from a family holiday.

 FAMILY OFFICE TRENDS

-How to involve rising generations in the family enterprise
+How to involve the rising generation in the family enterprise

-The rising generation may have different expectations for the family enterprise and managing family assets.
-The first step to a smooth transition is to start the conversation.
+The rising generation may have different expectations and ideas for the family enterprise and managing family assets.
+Here are steps to smooth their transition into the family office or business.

 PERSONAL LEGACY PLANNING